tzapu/WiFiManager/README.md

  wifiManager.addParameter(&custom_mqtt_server);

  ```
-- if connection to AP fails, configuration portal starts and you can set /change the values (or use on demand configuration portal)
+- start configuration portal and you can set /change the values
 - once configuration is done and connection is established [save config callback]() is called
 - once WiFiManager returns control to your application, read and save the new values using the `WiFiManagerParameter` object.
  ```cpp